TabbyML/tabby/README.md

 ### Python package

-The [`ctranslate2`](https://pypi.org/project/ctranslate2/) Python package will get you started in converting and executing models:
+Python packages are published on [PyPI](https://pypi.org/project/ctranslate2/) for Linux and macOS:

 ```bash
 pip install ctranslate2
 ```

-The package published on PyPI supports CPU and GPU execution.
-All software dependencies are included in the package (including CUDA for GPU support).
-The only requirements are listed below.
+All software dependencies are included in the package, including CUDA libraries for GPU support on Linux.
+The macOS version only supports CPU execution.

 **Requirements:**

-* OS: Linux
+* OS: Linux, macOS
 * Python version: >= 3.5
 * pip version: >= 19.3
 * GPU driver version: >= 418.39